Hunstanton

-Hunstanton (sometimes pronounced /ˈhʌnstən/) is a seaside town in Norfolk, England, which had a population of 4,229 at the 2011 Census.
-It faces west across The Wash.
-Hunstanton lies 102 miles (164 km) north-north-east of London and 40 miles (64 km) north-west of Norwich.
+Hunstanton (sometimes pronounced /ˈhʌnstən/) is a seaside town and civil parish in the King's Lynn and West Norfolk district, in the county of Norfolk, England.
+The town's seafront faces west across The Wash.
+Hunstanton lies 102 miles north-north-east of London and 40 miles north-west of Norwich.
+At the 2021 census, the parish had a population of 4,370 and the built-up area had a population of 4,193.